microsoft/chart-parts/packages/docs-site/content/markdown/documentation/00_introduction/introduction.md

 and [Altair](https://altair-viz.github.io/).

-These systems are excellent for certain use cases, but are often tightly coupled to a target rendering context (e.g. Browsers), and may not integrate easily with application code.
+These systems are excellent for certain use cases, but are often tightly coupled to a target rendering context (e.g. Browsers), and may be difficult to integrate with application code.